Q&A/Interviews

 Do you suffer many rejections?
 Does rejection ever get you down?

-Every writer feels bad when they have a rejection, but it doesn’t last long.
-I tend to bounce back fast, and it usually makes me more determined.
+Every writer feels bad when they have a rejection, but for me it doesn’t last long.
+I bounce back fast, and it usually makes me more determined.
 It’s part of the process, and a rejection doesn’t mean the story is not good.
-There are so many reasons a publisher will turn down work, none of which necessarily has anything to do with the quality of the writing.
-If you don’t learn how to handle rejection, the chances are you aren’t going to make it as a writer, and may even give up very early on.
+There are so many reasons a publisher will turn down work, none of which has anything to do with the quality of the writing.
+If you don’t learn how to handle rejection, the chances are you won’t make it as a writer, and may even give up early on.

 What about criticism?

-Criticism as opposed to rejection is another matter.
+Criticism, as opposed to rejection, is another matter.
 I don’t mind constructive ‘critique’ — I even approve of it — but there are plenty of groups for that.
 If an editor is kind enough to explain a rejection, it can mean they saw something good in the work that was worth taking the time over, as they are very busy.
-I listen to all comments and then temper that with my own judgement.
+I listen to all comments and then temper that with my judgement.

 Often, if a remark or the advice is good, you’ll know instantly.
-This isn’t the same thing as someone yelling they really hated that story, it was horrible.
-Fine, but explain why you found it horrible.
+This isn’t the same thing as someone yelling that they really hated a story.
+Fine, but explain why you hated it.
 It’s also not the same as someone missing the point of your story.
 I’ve had that happen.
-I’ve had someone complain about some aspect of a story and then less than two days later a reader gush over the book for that very reason.
+I’ve had a reviewer complain about one aspect of a story and then less than two days later a reader gush over the book for the same detail.
 That’s just part of writing.
-It does happen that you’ll get one person complain over a certain point that a hundred people have loved.
-It’s all personal opinion at the end of the day, personal likes and dislikes.
+You’ll get one person who will complain over a certain point that a hundred people have loved.
+It’s all opinions, personal likes and dislikes.
 You can’t please everyone.
 And the one thing I admire J.K.Rowling for was she said she’s not taking dictation.

 There are two ways I handle this: if I have an ‘answer’ for the point raised, then I don’t worry too much.
 If I don’t, then I pay attention to it and apply it to future work or when a rewrite occurs.